EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 where:

-* C_x - if error is sent by Party V and METHOD_CORR mod 4 equals 0 or 2 then C_x is set to C_U, else if error is sent by Party U and METHOD_CORR mod 4 equals 0 or 1 then C_x is set to C_V, else C_x is omitted.
+* C_x - if error is sent by Party V and corr (METHOD_CORR mod 4) equals 0 or 2 then C_x is set to C_U, else if error is sent by Party U and corr (METHOD_CORR mod 4) equals 0 or 1 then C_x is set to C_V, else C_x is omitted.
 * ERR_MSG - text string containing the diagnostic payload, defined in the same way as in Section 5.5.2 of {{RFC7252}}.
 ERR_MSG MAY be a 0-length text string.
 * SUITES_V - cipher suites from SUITES_U or the EDHOC cipher suites registry that V supports.
 Note that SUITES_V only contains the values from the EDHOC cipher suites registry and no index.
 SUITES_V MUST only be included in replies to message_1.